gipsi/yoga/README.md

-# A short yoga vocabulary.
+# A selection of common yoga terms.